mertcandav/ticydb/docs/ticystore.md

 // Key-Value store of TicyDB.
 // Don't touch fields if you not sure that. typedef struct TicyStore {
-  // Keys of store.
-  struct TicyList *keys;
+  // Keys of store, stores any_t type. struct TicyList *keys;
-  // Values of keys.
-  struct TicyList *values;
+  // Values of keys, stores TicyData* type. struct TicyList *values;
 } TicyStore;
 ```